Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 servo can be measured independently.
 Additionally output PWM is configurable for each servo.

-Instead of RC servos Electronic Speed Controllers (ESC) can be connected.
+Electronic Speed Controllers (ESC) can be connected instead of RC servos.
 With these, motors e.g Brushless motors, can be controlled.
 The maximum motor current depends only on the ESC such that motors with 150A and more are possible to control.

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
-It is compatible to other :ref:`Bricks <product_overview_bricks>` and can be used within a stack.
+It can also be used together with other Bricks in a stack.
 For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`)